PatrickF1/fzf.fish/README.md

 ### Default fzf options
 fzf supports passing in default options into every invocation of fzf, scripted or interactive, via the environment variable [FZF_DEFAULT_OPTS](https://github.com/junegunn/fzf#environment-variables).
 If it is set, fzf will treat its value as additional options passed in whenever invoked.

 This plugin takes the liberty of setting a sane and helpful `FZF_DEFAULT_OPTS` in [conf.d/fzf.fish](conf.d/fzf.fish) if it does not see one already set.
 However, this does have the side effect of affecting fzf invocations even outside the functions of this plugin.
-If you would like to remove this side effect or to customize the options passed into fzf, override `FZF_DEFAULT_OPTS` by setting it as a universal variable yourself.
+If you would like to remove this side effect or to customize the options passed into fzf, override `FZF_DEFAULT_OPTS` by setting it as yourself.
 For example, you might run
 ```fish
 set --universal FZF_DEFAULT_OPTS --height 50% --margin 1
 ```